Milwaukee Project: Findings

-Controversy
+Reception, Criticism, & Scandal

 The Milwaukee Project's claimed success was celebrated in the popular media and by famous psychologists.

+A 1990 paper criticized the study for methodological problems: "questionable equivalence experimental and control groups, confusion over subject attrition and replacement, normative obsolescence of assessment devices, and inadequate independent IQ assessment".
+While it has been described as an RCT, the study used reassignment and did not use statistical controls.
+It has been described as low quality evidence.

-However, later in the project Rick Heber, the principal investigator, was discharged from the University of Wisconsin–Madison and convicted and imprisoned for large-scale abuse of federal funding for private gain.
+Later in the project, the principal investigator Rick Heber was discharged from the University of Wisconsin–Madison and convicted and imprisoned for large-scale abuse of federal funding for private gain.
 Two of Heber's colleagues in the project were also convicted for similar abuses.
-The project's results based in data fabricated by Heber, were not published in any refereed scientific journals, and Heber did not respond to requests from colleagues for raw data and technical details of the study.
-Consequently, even the existence of the project as described by Heber has been called into question.
+Heber did not respond to requests from colleagues for raw data and technical details of the study.

 Nevertheless, many college textbooks in psychology and education have uncritically reported the project's results.
+This has been cited as an example of ideas entering the educational system before undergoing rigorous peer review.